Event Registration FAQs

 Can anyone organise an event for National Heritage Week?

 Yes, any organisation, individual, business, or community group can organise an event for National Heritage Week.

 What is the deadline for event registration?

-The deadline for event registration for inclusion in the National Heritage Week event guide which is distributed nationwide to tourist offices, county councils, OPW sites and various other national and cultural institutions is the 31st of May each year.
-Events can be registered for online listings until the 17th of August.
+The deadline for event registration for inclusion in the National Heritage Week event guide which is distributed nationwide to tourist offices, county councils, OPW sites and various other national and cultural institutions is the 10th of June.
+Events can be registered for online listings until the 19th of August.

 What kind of events are suitable to organise?

-Activities range from fairs, night-time bat walks, wildlife tours and lectures to music recitals, historical re-enactments, and outdoor activities.
-Many heritage sites and stately homes offer free admission or special concessions.
+Activities can range from walks, talks, festivals, tours, lectures, storytelling, exhibitions, historical re-enactments, craft demonstrations, workshops to outdoor activities.
+For more event ideas see our 100 Event Ideas booklet.
+Many heritage sites and historic buildings offer free admission or special concessions.

 How can my community benefit from organising an event during National Heritage Week?

 In Ireland we have great resources on our doorsteps and National Heritage Week provides opportunities to learn new skills, make contacts and engage with your local community and heritage.
 The week offers new ideas, enjoyment and an important educational opportunity.